Skip to main content

 Best practice: Warming up your WhatsApp number

-How to gradually increase your messaging volume on a new WhatsApp number to protect your quality rating.
+How to increase your messaging volume on a new WhatsApp number and protect your quality rating.

 Written by Martha Franklin